Convergent Hahn Series and Tropical Geometry of Higher Rank: Introduction

 \section{Introduction}

 Tropical geometry connects algebraic geometry over some valued field $\KK$ with polyhedral geometry over the semifield $\TT=(\RR,\min,+)$.
 Often it is less important which field $\KK$ is chosen, and a common choice is the field $\puiseux{\CC}{t}$ of formal Puiseux series with complex coefficients.
-By taking the convergence of series in $\puiseux{\CC}{t}$ into account, we obtain a \emph{transfer principle} from $\TT$ to $\CC$ by first pulling back the valuation map $\val:\puiseux{\CC}{t}\to\TT$ and then substituting $t$ by some complex number.
+By taking the convergence of series in $\puiseux{\CC}{t}$ into account, we can pull back the valuation map $\val:\puiseux{\CC}{t}\to\TT$ and then substitute $t$ by some complex number.
 Diagrammatically this can be written as

 Notice that the substitution, which is represented by the dashed arrow, depends on the choice of the complex number substituted.
 This number must lie within the radius of convergence, and so the dashed arrow is \emph{not} a map defined for all Puiseux series.
 Nonetheless, conceptually this opens up a road for transferring metric information from tropical geometry over $\TT$ via algebraic geometry over $\puiseux{\CC}{t}$ to metric information over $\CC$.
-This idea was exploited recently to obtain new and surprising complexity results for ordinary linear optimisation \cite{ABGJ:1309.5925}, \cite{ABGJ:2018}.
-The purpose of this article is to explore generalisations of this transfer principle to tropical geometry of higher rank and its applications.
-Observe that a diagram like \eqref{eq:transfer} does not make any sense for a general valued field: in general, there is nothing like the substitution of $t$ by a complex number.
+This idea was exploited recently to obtain new and surprising complexity results for ordinary linear optimisation \cite{ABGJ:2014}, \cite{ABGJ:2018}.
+The purpose of this article is to explore generalisations of this concept to tropical geometry of higher rank and its applications.
+Observe that a diagram like \eqref{eq:transfer} does not make any sense for an arbitrary valued field: in general, there is no map equivalent to the substitution of $t$ by a complex number.
+Instead of Puiseux series in this paper we prefer to work with the larger field of Hahn series as there the valuation map is onto the reals.